matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 - Libraries are simpler version of frameworks
 - Design patterns are canonical solutions to recurring problems

+## Creational
-**Creational** "how should objects be created?"
+- how should objects be created
+    - Factory
+    - Abstract Factory
+    - Singleton
+    - Builder
+    - Prototype
-- Factory, Abstract Factory, Sigleton, Builder, Prototype, Dependency Injection
+    - Dependency Injection

+## Behavioral
-** Behavioral** "how should objects behave and interact with each other?"
+- how should objects behave and interact with each other
-- Strategy, Template, Iterator, Command, chain of responsibility, Memento, Visitor, State, Mediator, Observer
+    - Strategy
+    - Template
+    - Iterator
+    - Command
+    - Chain of responsibility
+    - Memento
+    - Visitor
+    - State
+    - Mediator
+    - Observer

+## Structural
-**Structural** "how should classes behave and interact with each other?"
+- how should classes behave and interact with each other?
+    - Decorator
+    - Adapter
+    - Facade
+    - Composite
+    - Flyweight
+    - Bridge
-- Decorator, Adapter, Facade, Composite, Flyweight, Bridge, Proxy
+    - Proxy

-**Concurrency**
+## Concurrency
 - Double checked locking

-** MVC**
+## MVC

 | Behavioral | Structural | Creational |
 |---|---|---|